nitrico/MapViewPager/README.md

 #### Builder

-If you want more control on how to display the map and the ViewPager, for example to overlay one on the other, you can freely add a `<android.support.v4.view.ViewPager>` and a `<fragment class="com.google.android.gms.maps.SupportMapFragment">` to your activity layout and then and pass them to create the MapViewPager object using the **MapViewPager.Builder** class:
+If you want more control on how to display the map and the ViewPager, for example to overlap each other, you can add a `<android.support.v4.view.ViewPager>` and a `<fragment class="com.google.android.gms.maps.SupportMapFragment">` to your activity layout and then and pass them to create the MapViewPager object using the **MapViewPager.Builder** class:

 ```java
 MapViewPager mvp = new MapViewPager.Builder(this) // this is Context